meniman15/wix-interview-assignment/README.md

 - `npm run preview` - Preview production build locally
 - `npm run lint` - Run ESLint

-## Recent Improvements

-### Fixed Column Addition Bug
-- **Issue**: When a row was selected and already contained columns, there was no way to add more columns to that row
-- **Solution**:
-  - Updated `handleAddColumn` function to work when either a row or column is selected
-  - Added "Add Column" button to the column controls in the sidebar
-  - Users can now seamlessly add columns to any row, regardless of what's currently selected

 ## How to Use

 1. Click **"+ Add Row"** to create a new row